 However, you see reluctance and distance in the team, you have the impression that the platform you have chosen does not suit the employees, and what's more - it is not used by them.
 Old methods reign supreme, and you lack ideas on how to convince employees to a new solution.
 This is where we come in, with the knowledge and experience we want to share, to turn your efforts into the satisfaction of the entire team.

 Natural behavior in every human being is the fear of change, something new and unknown, especially when these changes take place in a well-known environment.
 Janet is a long-term employee of a company dealing with international trade.
 She started at the lowest level, and for several years of her work she managed to get to know the entire company, its structure, and organizational culture from the inside out.
 What's more!
 She had a very big influence on the company.
-By the decision of the CEO, a new communication system based on an online application is to be introduced soon.
+By the decision of the CEO, a new communication system based on online application development is to be introduced soon.

 Did Janet feel anxious?
 Yes of course.
 It is natural and completely understandable that when getting to know the new system, learning how to use a new tool, she will have to go beyond her comfort zone and learn new things, acquire knowledge that she did not have so far, and which will turn out to be key when introducing changes.
 Janet is afraid of changes because she feels good in the place she is and considers her way of acting as productive and effective.
 This feeling of fear and anxiety may result from many factors but also generate further problems.